andyzhou23/ece1724_rust_project/readme.md

 ### Server

 1. **Environment Setup**
+    First, please `cd` to the `chat_server` folder.
-    Please make sure the rust environment is set up correctly, and that port 8081 is not occupied by other applications.
+    Please make sure the rust environment is set up correctly, and that port `8081` is not occupied by other applications.
     Delete the `server.db` file if you want to reset the database.

 2. **Running the Project**